Skip to content

 Which one of the following phylogenetic trees represents the SAME tree relationships or is equivalent to the phylogenetic tree above?

-Click to show Identify Same Phylogenetic Tree (Rigorous) example problem
+Click to show Same Phylogenetic Trees (Rigorous) example problem

 Find the SAME tree